 The compiled lists of programs assisting with senior care that are found on this page encompass all of the programs that are offered by the state of Kansas.
 However, there are also programs offered on a national level that are not included on this webpage.
 It’s important to explore all avenues when searching for senior care assistance in order to find the program that makes the most sense for your family.
 Our Resource Locator Tool, which is free to use, is invaluable in searching for additional senior care programs.

-In 2019, the average hourly rate of non-medical, in-home care statewide in Kansas is $20.00.
-The cities of Lawrence and Topeka have average hourly rates under the state average at $18.00 to $19.00.
-Wichita and Manhattan-Junction City have the highest hourly rates, which are between $22.00 and $22.50.
+Per Genworth’s 2019 Cost of Care Survey, in 2020, the average hourly rate of non-medical, in-home care statewide in Kansas is $21.00.
+The city of Lawrence has an average hourly rate under the state average at $19.50.
+Topeka has an hourly rate slightly above the statewide average at $21.75.
+Wichita and Manhattan-Junction City have the highest hourly rates, which are between $22.50 and $24.00.
 In-home health care is another option for elderly care in Kansas and provides a higher degree of care.
-This service is provided by health care professionals and generally costs $1.00 to $1.50 more per hour than does non-medical, in-home care.
+This service is provided by health care professionals and generally costs $1.00 more per hour than does non-medical, in-home care.

-Adult day care in Kansas, as of 2019, runs residents an average of $81 / day.
-Unlike with the cost of assisted living, there is a large variance in cost, depending on the geographic location in which one resides.
-Throughout the state, the average daily cost can be anywhere between $66 and $106.
-The most affordable adult day care can be found in Manhattan-Junction City, with an average cost of $66 / day.
-Lawrence and Wichita are just over the statewide average at $88 to $89 / day.
-The most expensive adult day care is found in Topeka, at an average of $106 / day.
+Adult day care in Kansas, according to Genworth’s Cost of Care Survey 2019, as of 2020, runs residents an average of $80 / day.
+Throughout the state, the average daily cost can be anywhere between $75 and $98.
+The most affordable adult day care can be found in Manhattan-Junction City, with an average cost of $75 / day.
+Topeka is just over the statewide average at $83 / day.
+The most expensive adult day care is found in Wichita and Lawrence, at an average of $91 – $98 / day.